In addition to our Zoom and in-person meetings, BGC members are also invited to view past recorded presentations at your leisure (password-protected):

 Arrive early as plants go quickly!!

-May 13, 2026: BGC In-Person Meeting: “Health and Healing in the Garden” by Monika Giacomin
+May 13, 2026: BGC In-Person Meeting: “Health and Healing in the Garden” presented by Monica Giacomin of Herbs on the Side

 Location: Herb Linder Annex, 303 Beaconsfield Blvd, Beaconsfield